AugustanaCSC490Spring2024/Roadrunner/blog/_posts/audio-to-text.md

 We have to figure out how to speed up the processing time when the audio file is much longer than 8 mins.
 Maybe a pre-processing inside the Raspberry PI 4?

+If you want to test out function, before running the test.py, you need to create a folder name audio inside the infra folder and put an audio file in there.
+Might want to edit the name of the path inside the test.py after that.